DIYOSEPP/oseppBlock/README.md

 ## change log

++ 20201023
+  + Use mdns-js library instead of mdns, so that libavahi is no longer dependent.
+  + Separate scratch and app, now they are two parallel projects
+  + Update electron version
+  + Add google-closure-compiler and google-closure-library, now scratch will be compiled locally
 + 20200104
   1. Built-in arduino-builder (because the arduino-builder included with arduino 1.8.10 IDE is not executable.)
   2. No longer necessary to link to the arduino IDE, so `send code to the arduino` has been canceled and modified to download the INO file.